pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 All traffic violations are either moving or non-moving offenses.

-Within the provisions of Pennsylvania state, offenses involving immobile vehicles are considered non-moving violations, they are the least severe type of traffic offense, and they attract mild penalties compared to moving violations.
-Non-moving violations may include offenses relating to vehicle paperwork, parking violations and in-complete or non-functional car components (e.g. lack of a spare tire or broken lights).
+In Pennsylvania, offenses involving immobile vehicles are considered non-moving violations.
+They are the least severe type of traffic offense and attract milder penalties than moving violations.
+Non-moving violations may include offenses relating to vehicle paperwork, parking violations, and incomplete or non-functional car components (e.g., lack of a spare tire or broken lights).

-On the other hand, moving violations are considered infractions and may include a wide range of offenses of vehicle operators while in transit.
-They include all speed-related violations, DUI and DWI’s as well as lack of driving license or operational insurance.
+On the other hand, moving violations are considered infractions and may include a wide range of offenses against vehicle operators while in transit.
+They include all speed-related violations, DUIs, and DWIs, as well as a lack of driving license or operational insurance.
 Other moving violations include reckless driving and disobeying traffic laws and speed limits.

 • Criminal and Non-criminal Violations

-Most traffic violations are considered criminal offenses unless labeled as civil violations by the state.
-Criminal traffic violations often result in a loss of or damage to life and property and may be subcategorized into misdemeanor or felony violations depending on the severity of the offense.
-Misdemeanors include DUIs and criminal speeding while felony traffic violations include aggravated DUI/DWI and vehicular homicide.
+Most traffic violations are considered criminal offenses unless the state labels them as civil violations.
+Criminal traffic violations often result in a loss of or damage to life and property and may be subcategorized into misdemeanor or felony violations, depending on the severity of the offense.
+Misdemeanors include DUIs and criminal speeding, while felony traffic violations include aggravated DUI/DWI and vehicular homicide.

 On the other hand, non-criminal violations do not result in any immediate damages to life and property.
-They primarily include non-moving violations also considered infractions which include tail-gating, ignoring traffic signs and various mechanical issues such as non-functional tail-lights or turn-signals.
+They primarily include non-moving violations, which are also considered infractions.
+These include tailgating, ignoring traffic signs, and various mechanical issues such as non-functional taillights or turn signals.

 Getting a Traffic Ticket in Pennsylvania